A lead magnet that generated 40k leads in just 60 days. Sounds nice, right?

 - Demonstrates your expertise.
 A good path to converting a lead to a customer is to show them that you know what you’re talking about.

 - Is visually appealing.
-Don’t forget on the design.
+Don’t forget about the design.
 While the substance is more important than the overall looks, having something that is nice to look at definitely doesn’t hurt.
-Additionally, it will help build brand image and trust as you’re showing your attention to detail.
+Additionally, it will help build brand image and trust us you’re showing your attention to detail.

 There is no other way around it, the packaging is important.
 If you’re only interested in growing your email list, it is probably even more important than the quality of the content it contains.